kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 During the delay window, the container continues to use the current cpuset for at least the configured grace period.
 This allows latency-sensitive workloads to monitor and prepare for the upcoming CPUSet change before CPU(s) are removed from the container.
 The minimum delay must be guaranteed at all times, including during kubelet restarts.

-This proposal also extends the Downward API volume to expose CPU Manager cpuset information through a new `assigned.cpuset` resource field.
-During the delay window, `assigned.cpuset` exposes the desired cpuset so that workloads can prepare for the upcoming change.
-Exposition of new field is gated by the `DownwardAPIAssignedResources` feature gate.

 This proposal does not require a handshake (acknowledgment) from the workload.
 The workload declares its needed preparation time via `scaleDownGracePeriodSeconds`, and the kubelet guarantees to honor this time window without requiring explicit feedback from the application.

 ### Use Cases

 1. A Pod with one container is allocated 4 CPUs: {1, 2, 11, 12}, where {1, 11} are the initially assigned CPUs.
 DPDK workers are deployed on each core.
 The pod spec includes `scaleDownGracePeriodSeconds: 5`, requesting a 5-second preparation window for scale-down events.
 2. When the container's CPU request scales down from 4 to 3, the CPU manager assigns a new cpuset {1, 2, 11}.
-Subsequently, the Downward API Volume (/etc/podinfo/assigned_cpuset) within the container is updated with the CPU Manager's state information (cpuset allocated in the CPU manager).
+3. The container learns the new cpuset through [KEP-6369](https://github.com/kubernetes/enhancements/issues/6369) — out of scope here, and not required for the delay itself.
-3. The kubelet starts a 5-second timer.
+4. The kubelet starts a 5-second timer.
 After waiting at least 5 seconds (the pod's specified `scaleDownGracePeriodSeconds`), the new cpuset {1, 2, 11} is applied to the container.
 Once applied, kubelet marks the container resize as successful.
-4. During the interval between the update of the Downward API Volume and the new cpuset application, the container can perform necessary preparations for the DPDK workers (e.g., migrating tasks from CPU 12 to other CPUs).
+5. During the interval between the notification and the new cpuset application, the container can perform necessary preparations for the DPDK workers (e.g., migrating tasks from CPU 12 to other CPUs).
 ![alt text](a_case_of_scale_down_delay.png)

 ### Risks and Mitigations